dive0/c-sharp-unity-independent-study/entries/entry-6.md

 ```

 ## Putting Music
 My partner created music for the game and I need to know how to play the music when the game start.
 To play the music, there should be an Audio `gameObject` that allows the music to be played.
-Then, the `AudioClip` need to be set as the music file.
+Then, the `AudioClip` need to be set to the music file.

 ![text](https://github.com/dive0/c-sharp-unity-independent-study/blob/master/images/audio_source.png)

-## Links To Models
+## Models Credits
 * [Robot](https://assetstore.unity.com/packages/3d/characters/robots/space-robot-kyle-4696)
 * [Lancer](https://assetstore.unity.com/packages/3d/characters/monster-lowploygon-mobile-lancer-140601)
 * [Troll](https://assetstore.unity.com/packages/3d/characters/humanoids/troll-giant-122206)